-If the need arises, AEMO will conduct simulations of 90% POE demand traces or additional scenarios as appropriate in future using the GELF information provided by Scheduled Generators in accordance with these EAAP guidelines.
-Any extra scenarios that would require additional information from participants will be done in consultation with stakeholders
+If the need arises, AEMO will conduct simulations of additional scenarios as appropriate in future using the GELF information provided by Scheduled Generators in accordance with these EAAP guidelines.

-4.1.4.2.
+4.2.
 Modelling assumptions for the EAAP

 Sharing USE among regions